 I was equal parts excited and nervous.
 Excited to have the freedom flexibility to do whatever I wanted in a foreign country without my husband there as a chaperone, while also nervous at the possibility of being taken totally responsible for myself in a foreign country without my husband there as a bodyguard.
 Basically, I wanted to avoid this fate.

 Thankfully, Spain, and by extension Madrid, is a safe place to visit; there’s little violent crime even though petty crime (i.e. pickpocketing) is high in touristy areas.
-So, I created a walkable itinerary allowed me to squeeze in sightseeing between my work commitments and try this ‘solo traveling’ thing out.
+So, I created a walkable itinerary that allowed me to squeeze in sightseeing between my work commitments and try this ‘solo traveling’ thing out.
 What follows in this blog post are my memoirs interwoven with recommendations from the experience.

 - Brief history → Architectural influences and impact of the Muslim reign of Spain